Information for Current Students

 Yes.
 While it is recommended that you enroll in full-time study, enrollment as a part-time student is possible.
 Although you must maintain a minimum of 3 credits per semester to maintain graduate student status, we recommend that students enroll in a minimum of six credits per semester in order to be eligible for the initial clinical practicum assignment after one year.

-When can I sit for the PRAXIS Examination?
+When can I plan to take the PRAXIS Examination?

 It is recommended that you do not take the PRAXIS examination before your last semester of study.
 More information